By Christina Tinkler

 Some important items to pack may include a current MRI/CT scan, a summary of their medical history, a medical ID tag or bracelet with information such as allergies and medications, if they have a shunt and perhaps what kind (RVP, programmable, etc.), contact information for their neurosurgeon and a number for a family member (i.e., mom or dad) in case of emergency.
 If your child has congenital hydrocephalus and has several years of scans, doctors may recommend only having the most recent ones available on hand.

 If your child has a smartphone and is allowed to bring it to camp, download our new mobile app, HydroAssist, and make sure the counselors and administrators know that your child’s hydrocephalus treatment history is on their phone.
-The next release of HydroAssist will have the ability to store CT or MRI scans within the app.
-It is due out in June 2016.
 This will help expedite care, especially if they go to an unfamiliar hospital.
 As an alternative, or even in as an additional back up, provide a flash drive loaded with this important information to the camp administration and/or counselors.